UlysseChopard/UlysseChopard/README.md

 #### Current position

-I'm working on e2e testing with Cypress as a trainee for a web operating room management app called Orgo and developed by Medhop in Paris.
+I'm working on e2e testing with Cypress as a trainee for an operating room management web app called Orgo and developed by Medhop in Paris.

 Beside, I'm following the web developer formation at OpenClassroom.
 In this context, I had the opportunity to realize some projects you'll find on my Github profile.